Retail Banking: Transforming Legacy Infrastructure

 High-profile cyberattacks and internal technology failures are a constant theme in industry news.
 Banking and financial services organizations must take an aggressive stance to enable infrastructure security and resiliency, otherwise they risk irreparable harm to their reputations and business viability (see: Equifax).
 This challenge is further amplified by continually evolving regulatory requirements creating a barrier to speed and innovation.

 The use of data has also become more complex and more difficult to defend.
 No longer is sensitive data centralized in one repository and protected by a single firewall.
-Data is stored and shared between multiple locations (on-premise, cloud, hybrid), through third-party applications, and on employee and customer devices.
+Data is stored and shared between multiple data center locations (e.g., on-premises, public cloud, hybrid cloud), third-party applications, and employee and customer devices.

-To overcome these hurdles, a large retail banking customer needed to design, build, and efficiently operate a resilient, agile, intelligent and automated infrastructure for the firm to both prevent and survive cyber extinction level events.
+To overcome these hurdles, a large retail banking customer needed to design, build and efficiently operate a resilient, agile, intelligent and automated infrastructure to both prevent and survive extinction-level cyber events.

 To achieve this objective, the customer and WWT took a holistic approach cutting across all IT functions: network, storage, compute, security and operations.
 Originally made up of 17 individual teams and 23 individual projects, WWT developed a comprehensive program organized into multiple interconnected work streams: